lemorage/lemorage.github.io/README.md

 # ✨lemorage.github.io✨

 This repository contains the source code for my personal website, built entirely in **pure Rust**.
+The blog site is built in [hugo](https://gohugo.io/), please refer to my another [repo](https://gitlab.com/lemorage/lemorage-blog) for more details.

 ## Installation Guide